 This

-photograph of members of The Royal Army Medical Corps was taken in 1914 and
+photograph of members of The Royal Army Medical Corps was taken at the start of World War 1 and

 bears a touching message from a son to his mother.